-J.A.
-Paredes *1, L.I.
-Cazón1,5, C. Oddino2, J.H.
-Monguillot1, A.M.
-Rago2,3, J.P.
-Edwards Molina4

-1Instituto de Patología Vegetal, UFYMA, CIAP - INTA.
-Córdoba, Argentina.

-2Facultad de Agronomía y Veterinaria, IMICO, UNRC.
-Córdoba.
-Argentina

-3Centro de Investigaciones Agropecuarias - INTA.
-Córdoba.
-Argentina

-4Estación Experimental Agropecuaria - INTA.
-Balcarce.
-Argentina

-5Departamento de Fitopatologia.
-Universidade Federal de Viçosa – MG.
-Brazil

-* Corresponding author:

-E-mail: paredes.juanandres@inta.gob.ar

-Full postal address: Instituto de Patología Vegetal – IPAVE; Centro de Investigaciones Agropecuarias – CIAP.
-Av.
-11 de Septiembre 4755 (X5020ICA) Córdoba – Argentina

 Abstract

-Peanut smut, caused by Thecaphora frezii, increased its incidence and prevalence in the main growing region of Argentina in the last decade becoming the main peanut disease.
-Despite this fact, growers continue producing peanut without any disease management strategy what is leading to a local accumulation of T. frezii inoculum.
-The goal of the present study was to assess the efficacy of 12 fungicides for controlling T. frezii.
-For this purpose, in vitro assays, pots and field experiments were performed during 2014/15 and 2015/16.
-In vitro assays classified the fungicides upon their capacity to inhibit T. frezii mycelium growth as: thiophanate-methyl - not fungitoxic (EC50 > 100); mancozeb - moderately fungitoxic (EC50 = 6.28); difenoconazole, propiconazole, cyproconazole, tebuconazole, picoxystrobin, azoxystrobin, kresoxim-methyl, pyraclostrobin, penthiopyrad and chlorothalonil - highly fungitoxic (EC50 < 0.1).
-Azoxystrobin showed the highest control levels in pots experiments: 58.9% (2014/15) and 92% (2015/16).
-The greatest control efficiency in field experiments was observed for cyproconazole in 2015 and azoxystrobin in 2016, reducing peanut smut by 47.7 and 39.5% respectively.
+Peanut smut, caused by Thecaphora frezii, increased its incidence and prevalence in the main growing region of Argentina in the last decade, becoming the main peanut disease.
+Despite this fact, growers continue producing peanut without any disease management strategy, which is leading to a local accumulation of T. frezii inoculum.
+The goal of the present study was to assess the efficacy of 12 fungicides in controlling T. frezii.
+For this purpose, in vitro assays, pot, and field experiments were performed during 2014/15 and 2015/16.
+In vitro assays classified the fungicides regarding their capacity to inhibit T. frezii mycelium growth as: thiophanate-methyl – not fungitoxic (EC50 > 100); mancozeb – moderately fungitoxic (EC50 = 6.28); difenoconazole, propiconazole, cyproconazole, tebuconazole, picoxystrobin, azoxystrobin, kresoxim-methyl, pyraclostrobin, penthiopyrad, and chlorothalonil – highly fungitoxic (EC50 < 0.1).
+Azoxystrobin showed the highest control levels in pot experiments: 58.9% (2014/15) and 92% (2015/16).
+The greatest control efficiency in field experiments was observed for cyproconazole in 2015 and azoxystrobin in 2016, reducing peanut smut by 47.7% and 39.5%, respectively.
 Based on our results, chemical control can be considered as a moderately efficient practice which may complement the cultivar genetic resistance and cultural practices in an integrated approach for managing peanut smut.

-Key Words: Thecaphora frezii; Chemical control; in vitro sensitivity; peanut disease; active ingredients

 1. Introduction

-Peanut (Arachis hypogaea L.) is an important crop cultivated worldwide, with its center of origin in northwestern Argentina and southeastern Bolivia (Hammons et al., 2016).
+Peanut (Arachis hypogaea L.) is an important crop that is cultivated worldwide, with its center of origin in northwestern Argentina and southeastern Bolivia (Hammons et al., 2016).
 Argentina produces a high-quality peanut in an area of 350,000 has, concentrating more than 90% in the province of Córdoba located at the center region of the country.
-More than 95% of the peanut production is exported, previously processed in situ by the industry established in the same growing region (Agüero, 2017; Calzada and Rozadilla, 2018).
+More than 95% of peanut production is exported and was previously processed in situ by the industry established in the same growing region (Agüero, 2017; Calzada and Rozadilla, 2018).

-Peanut smut, caused by the soil-borne fungi Thecaphora frezii Carranza and Lindquist, is an endemic and yield reducing disease for the argentine main growing region (Marinelli et al., 2008, 2010; Rago et al., 2014).
+Peanut smut, caused by the soil-borne fungi Thecaphora frezii Carranza and Lindquist, is an endemic and yield reducing disease for the main Argentine growing region (Marinelli et al., 2008, 2010; Rago et al., 2014).
 The pathogen is a biotrophic fungus that produces sori consisting of a powdery mass of teliospores which colonize the seed tissue partially or totally, with potential total damage of the plant pods (Astiz Gasso et al., 2008).
-The infection process occurs during the crop pegging stage, when flower gynophore penetrates the soil surface, their exudate stimulate the spore germination (Marinelli et al., 2008).
+The infection process occurs during the crop pegging stage, when flower gynophores penetrate the soil surface and their exudate stimulates spore germination (Marinelli et al., 2008).

-Currently, no management strategies for reducing T. frezii infections are adopted by argentine growers, which is leading to inter-annual inoculum accumulation (Paredes et al., 2017).
+Currently, no management strategies for reducing T. frezii infections are adopted by Argentine growers, which is leading to inter-annual inoculum accumulation (Paredes et al., 2017).
 Granoleico peanut cultivar (highly susceptibility to the smut) is planted in more than 80% of the growing region (Cazón et al., 2018; Cignetti et al., 2010; Rago et al., 2017).
-Breeding programs with the aim of incorporating wild resistance genes have initiated recently (Bressano et al., 2019).
-However, for the industry characteristics (maintain the same cultivar in process) and growers production, new genotypes are not expected to be adopted in the short term.
+Breeding programs with the aim of incorporating wild resistance genes have recently been initiated (Bressano et al., 2019).
+However, for the industry characteristics (maintain the same cultivar in process) and growers’ production, new genotypes are not expected to be adopted in the short term.